qmk/qmk_firmware/README.md

     RGBLIGHT_ENABLE = yes

-Please note that the underglow is not compatible with MIDI functions.
+Please note that the underglow is not compatible with audio output.
 So you cannot enable both of them at the same time.

 Please add the following options into your config.h, and set them up according your hardware configuration.